Video transcoding: Web and native playback overview (April 2020)

-A broader comparison of many container formats and codecs can be found on the Wikipedia.
+A broader comparison of many container formats and codecs can be found.

 |Container format||License||Supported Video Codecs||Supported Audio Codecs|

-A broader comparison of many video codecs can be found on the Wikipedia.
+A broader comparison of many video codecs can be found.

-A broader comparison of many video codecs can be found on the Wikipedia.
+A broader comparison of many video codecs can be found.

 Now that we know which formats are available, we have to find some combination that will actually play when using the native player or a well known Browser.